Omegaviv/transaction_graph/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Approach

+What exactly we need to do?

+=> From today to a year back, we have to display transactions done in every day of every day.

+Data Structure to be used

+=> I can have a list of transaction object, containting the time of transaction, id, and amount spend. while building widgets for each day showing transaction I can pass a list of transactions objects of that day in widgets to view details per day on click.

+Dealing with UI

+=> for UI, I can use simple approach to put the first week  to last week of whole year, inside row(List(columns)) pattern.

+I will have to make sure that there are empty widgets or spaces in the start of first week and end of last week as per required.